 Creating the Spheres

-I recommend you always start with one sphere first to adjust the pouring process and the time in the bath.
-If the sphere membrane is too subtle and the sphere easily breaks when handling it with the slotted spoon carefully or when plating it, extend the time in the sodium alginate bath until you get the desired strength.
+TIPS: I recommend you always start with one sphere first to adjust the pouring process and the time in the sodium alginate bath.
+If the sphere membrane is too subtle and the sphere easily breaks when handling it with the slotted spoon carefully or when plating it, extend the time in the calcium bath until you get the desired strength.
 Keep in mind that the thinner the membrane the better experience people are going to have when eating it.